Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Beth Lee Link

-Laurie Leet teaches undergraduate courses in science and nutrition at Purdue University Global, and she serves as course lead for the principles of nutrition course in the School of General Education Science Department.
+Laurie Leet teaches undergraduate courses in science and nutrition at Purdue Global, and she serves as course lead for the principles of nutrition course in the School of Multidisciplinary and Professional Studies Science Department.
 Leet started her online academic career in 2004 while working full time in health care.

 Education: MS, University of Wisconsin-Stout; MBA, University of Nebraska at Kearney